 As a researcher, your main focus is on carrying out successful research.
 However, this is only possible if you know that you can rely on the backing of a good infrastructure, which has to be established and managed correctly.
-As the holder of a chair, group leader or project coordinator, you have to encourage a whole range of different personalities to work together well as an efficient team.
+As holder of a chair, group leader or project coordinator, you have to encourage a whole range of different personalities to work together well as an efficient team.
 Leadership qualities are more in demand than ever when pursuing a career outside the university as well.

 The People modules give you the opportunity to reflect on how your own personal experiences have shaped your management style and how you could perhaps modify it to suit the requirements of your position or your staff.
-Our hand-picked coaches have valuable expertise you can tap into to help you improve your management skills over the long term.
+Our hand-picked coaches offer you their valuable expertise to help you improve your leadership qualities in the long term.
 This is just as relevant when pursuing a career outside the university as it is if you decide to remain in academia.

 You can choose between the two self-contained modules P1: Developing your own style of management – Cultivating self-awareness and P2 Developing your own style of management – Managing yourself and others.